 Let us see the same concept in following SQL in Sixty Seconds Video:

-Additionally, if you want you can create a user defined function which is using RTRIM and LTRIM and can use the function when trim functionality is required.
+Additionally, if you want, you can create a user defined function which is used RTRIM and LTRIM and can use the function when trim functionality is required.

 Now when we are on the topic of the TRIM function, let me remind you one very important impact of this function if used in the WHERE clause.
 If any function is used in the WHERE clause, it will negatively impact on the performance of the query.
 SQL Server has to process the function on whole column leading Table Scan or Index Scan instead of Index Seek.
 This will increase the resource utilization and lead to poor performance.
 However, using this function in SELECT statement does not degrade performance much.
 In simple words – please be mindful of using any functions.
 Use the functions when you absolutely need it or enforcing business needs.